Things to do in St. Louis

 While you're visiting St. Louis, here are some things you can do before or after the conference!

-- Old Court House - directly across from the front door of the hotel, the old Court House houses a number of exhibits and information about its history (the Dred Scott decision), the underground railroad, etc.
+- Old Court House - just down Market, the old Court House houses a number of exhibits and information about its history (the Dred Scott decision), the underground railroad, etc.

 - City Garden - a new free sculpture park and fountains just a few blocks from the hotel

 - Union Station - once the largest rail terminal in the world, now rehabbed with stores and hotels.
 Interesting architecture.

 - City Museum - a few blocks north of the hotel is the City Museum, which was created by a St. Louis artist.
 It's an old factory rehabbed into a museum and has a crazy tunnel system kids love (and parents fear) a St. Louis architecture exhibit, and many other weird, beautiful, and interesting things.
 Truly unique and a favorite for kids.
 We'll be there for the party!